mattjohnsonpint/RavenDB-TemporalVersioning/README.md

     foo.Bar = 123;
     session.SaveChanges();

 **Imporant** - Be careful with edits at past or future dates.
-Notice how I specifify the effective date both when loading and preparing the revision.
+Notice how I specify the effective date both when loading and preparing the revision.
 It will still work if you skip the date when loading, but you may be copying other *current* data to your new date, and that may not be what you intended.

 #### Deleting a document